Norkart/API-documentation/code_and_tutorials/cesium-and-leaflet-example/README.md

 # Using Cesium and leaflet combined in React.
-This example shows how to use Cesium and Leaflet, and how to swich between the views in React.
+This example shows how to use Cesium and Leaflet, and how to swich between the map views in React.

 ## API Key
-This example uses several of Norkart's services:
+This example uses the following of Norkart's services:
 - Norkart Maptiles
 - Norkart 3D tiles (for terrain, imagery and buildings in Norway).